Psychosis can be a stigmatized condition.

 What causes psychosis?

-There are multiple causes of psychosis and the above-mentioned illnesses are not necessarily in the root of a patient’s psychosis.
+There can be multiple causes of psychosis.
+The above-mentioned illnesses are not necessarily in the root of a patient’s condition.
 It must be understood that even healthy individuals can experience such episodes which are completely normal and need not alarm the person who experiences them.

 For example, falling asleep and having hypnagogic and hypnopompic hallucinations happens all the time.
 Can you remember a vivid dream you have had in which you were waking on and off?
 Well, this is precisely what psychosis can be and as you can see, it does not necessarily point out to an underlying condition.